Erickddp/evo-sec/README.md

-# EVOSEC - Security Platform - lap
+# EVOSEC - Security Platform

 Monorepo for the EVOSEC security platform.---